jessehenning/hermanworm/README.md

 hermanworm
 ==========

-worm head part intended to be stuck to a original metal slinky.
+3d printed worm head part intended to be stuck to a original metal slinky to make a rad worm 'puppet'.